-Around 1 in 10 young mentally ill teens drinks, smokes, and uses cannabisFebruary 4th, 2013 in Health /
+Around 1 in 10 young mentally ill teens drinks, smokes, and uses cannabisFebruary 4, 2013 in Medicine & Health / Health

 Around one in 10 young teens with mental health issues also drinks alcohol, smokes cigarettes, and uses cannabis on a weekly basis, indicates Australian research published in the online only fully journal BMJ Open.